cjasal/diff-postprocessing/README.md

 # DTI processing workflow

-This repository provides a Snakemake workflow to TODO.
+This repository provides a Snakemake workflow to preprocess diffusion MRI data.

 ## Installation